Related: Mazda Announces 2017 CX-5 Pricing

 It’s an exciting proposition for those who have recently purchased Mazda vehicles and means that they won’t be locked out of adding these features.
 Mazda Connect made its debut on the 2014 Mazda3 and has spread throughout the lineup since then.
 It is now offered on each vehicle in the Mazda lineup.
 Mazda did not say how much potential hardware additions would cost or when they would be available.

-This news leaves Toyota as one of the final holdouts against integrating those technologies, which are now available on more than 200 new models.
-Read the full statement from Mazda below:
+This news leaves Toyota as one of the final holdouts against integrating those app technologies, which are now available on more than 200 new models.
+Read the full statement on the update from Mazda below: